danielgtaylor/mexpr/README.md

 - `startsWith` e.g. `"foo" startsWith "f"`
 - `endsWith` e.g. `"foo" endsWith "o"`

-Slices indexes are mandatory and _inclusive_.
+Slice indexes are mandatory and _inclusive_.
 Indexes can be negative, e.g. `foo[-1]` selects the last item in the array.

 Any value concatenated with a string will result in a string.
 For example `"id" + 1` will result in `"id1"`.